webern/mx/README.md

 - License: MIT
 - Version: 0.3
 - Supported MusicXML Version: 3.0
+- Language: C++14

 -----------------------------------------

 ## Introduction
-This project is a static C++ class library for working with MusicXML files.
-The MusicXML file is represented in a strongly-typed object-oriented class structure.
+This project is a C++ class library for working with MusicXML files.
+MusicXML filea are represented in a strongly-typed object-oriented class structure.
 MusicXML can be deserialized into the class structure and serialized from class structure to MusicXML.

 One of the goals of this project is to strongly-type all aspects of the MusicXML XSD specification such that **any program that compiles will represent a valid MusicXML document.**  This principle is only extended as far as XSD validation is concerned.
 The MusicXML specification allows for the creation of valid MusicXML documents which are nonetheless musical gibberish.
 Additionally the MusicXML specification has many requirements which are described in comments in the XSD specification.
 In other words, an XSD-validated MusicXML document does not necessarily represent valid MusicXML.